Yuol96/MyNotes/leetcode/notes.md

     public Solution(int[] nums) {
         arr = nums;
     }
-    /** Resets the array to its original configuration and return it. */ public int[] reset() {
+    public int[] reset() {
         return arr;
     }
-    /** Returns a random shuffling of the array. */ public int[] shuffle() {
+    public int[] shuffle() {
         if(arr==null) return null;
         int[] newArr = arr.clone();